Losing the Kingship Twice?

 (13) So Saul died for his transgression which he committed against the Lord, because of the word of the Lord, which he kept not; and also for that he asked counsel of a ghost, to inquire thereby, (14) and inquired not of the Lord; therefore He slew him, and turned the kingdom unto David the son of Jesse.

 These verses are ambiguous.
 What is "מַעֲלוֹ אֲשֶׁר מָעַל בַּי"י?
 Which directive of Hashem did Shaul defy – waiting for Shemuel in Gilgal, destroying Amalek, both, or a different command altogether?
-When the verse states that one of the reasons that Shaul was killed was because he "did not seek God" is this referring to his visiting the necromancer or to a more general transgression?2 Which of Shaul's deeds does the narrator believe was the real cause of the loss of kingship?
+When the verse states that one of the reasons that Shaul was killed was because he "did not seek God" is this referring to his visiting the necromancer or to a more general transgression?2 Which of Shaul's deeds was the real cause of the loss of kingship?

 ×